If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 Drink Water Before a Meal

-Chugging a glass of water before a meal can help you reduce appetite since the water will take up room in your stomach, making you feel full.
+Chugging a glass of water before a meal will help regulate your appetite, as the water will take up room in your stomach.

-In fact, you can lose up to 30 percent more weight by only having two cups of water before each meal, according to research.
+Research shows you can lose up to 30 percent more weight simply by having two cups of water before each meal.